-Dr. Oliver Trittenwein is in his seventh season as head coach of the men’s and women’s tennis teams at USC Upstate.
+Dr. Oliver Trittenwein is in his eighth season as head coach of the men’s and women’s tennis teams at USC Upstate.

-In his first season at the helm of the Spartan tennis program, Trittenwein had a total of five players named to the Atlantic Sun All-Conference Team.
-Ramiro Blanco was a first-team selection, while Ana-Sofia Camberos, Matias Di Pasquale and Marco Linconir picked up second-team honors.
+In his first season at the helm of the Spartan tennis program, Trittenwein had a total of five players named to the ASUN All-Conference Team.
+Ramiro Blanco was a First Team selection, while Ana-Sofia Camberos, Matias Di Pasquale and Marco Linconir picked up Second Team honors.
 Gonzalo Blanco rounded out the ASUN Honorees as an All-Freshman selection.

 Trittenwein guided the men's team to a third-place finish in the ASUN as they finished 12-11 overall and 8-2 in conference play.
 The men's squad closed out the 2011 campaign with nine wins in their final 11 matches.

 On the men’s side, Trittenwein led the team to 10 victories and a 4-4 record in conference play, which included a four-match winning streak to end the regular season.
-Trittenwein produced the 2013 Atlantic Sun Player of the Year after helping Matthias Kidler post a perfect 7-0 record in league play and a 15-4 overall record.
+Trittenwein produced the 2013 ASUN Player of the Year after helping Matthias Kidler post a perfect 7-0 record in league play and a 15-4 overall record.
 Kidler ended the regular season on an 11-match winning streak and was ranked for five consecutive weeks during the season.
-Ramon Simonetti was a unanimous selection to the ASUN All Freshman team under the direction of Trittenwein.
-Simonetti finished the regular season with back-to-back singles wins to help clinch Upstate’s second consecutive appearance in the A-Sun Championship.
+Ramon Simonetti was a unanimous selection to the ASUN All-Freshman team under the direction of Trittenwein.
+Simonetti finished the regular season with back-to-back singles wins to help clinch Upstate’s second consecutive appearance in the ASUN Championship.

 The 2014 season was another success for Trittenwein, as he guided the men’s team to a 4-4 mark inside the ASUN and another appearance in the conference tournament.
-Upstate also experienced individual success as well, as Kidler earned a spot on the All-Atlantic Sun second team after posting a 5-2 league record playing primarily from the No. 1 position.
+Upstate also experienced individual success as well, as Kidler earned a spot on the All-ASUN Second Team after posting a 5-2 league record playing primarily from the No. 1 position.
 Trittenwein also played an instrumental role in the breakout season of sophomore Jamie Yates.
-Yates posted a 13-4 overall record and a 6-2 mark inside the A-Sun on his way to tying for the fifth-most wins in the conference.
+Yates posted a 13-4 overall record and a 6-2 mark inside the ASUN on his way to tying for the fifth-most wins in the conference.

 Trittenwein and the Spartans put together a breakout year in 2015, as Upstate won its final three matches of the season to finish with a 4-2 record in league play.
 The Spartans secured their highest seed in the ASUN Tournament since joining the league when Upstate earned the No. 3 seed after a win over Kennesaw State on Senior Day.
 Trittenwein and the Spartans would go on to reach the semifinals of the tournament before falling to host North Florida.

-The men's team had a breakthrough in 2016 after appearing in its first conference tournament championship game after defeated top-seeded Florida Gulf Coast 4-3.
-The Spartans hosted the 2016 ASUN Tennis Championship and faced 75th-ranked North Florida in the championship game.
-Upstate had four players named ASUN All-Conference in Ramon Simonetti, Jamie Yates, Ankush Arora and Lenhard Haupt.
+The men's team had a breakthrough in 2016 after appearing in its first ASUN Men’s Tennis Championship Match after defeating top-seeded Florida Gulf Coast 4-3.
+The Spartans hosted the 2016 ASUN Tennis Championship and faced 75th-ranked North Florida in the championship match.
+Upstate had four players named ASUN All-Conference in Simonetti, Yates, Ankush Arora and Lenhard Haupt.

 Prior to arriving in Spartanburg, Trittenwein was the head men's tennis coach at the University of Texas-San Antonio.
 Trittenwein spent 12 seasons at the helm of the Roadrunners tennis program before resigning to pursue other opportunities.
 During his 12 seasons at UTSA, Trittenwein’s teams won a total of 133 matches.

-Trittenwein led UTSA to its first two championships in school history — the 2001 regular season and 2002 Southland Tournament — and a spot in the 2002 NCAA Championships.
-He was named the 2001 Southland Coach of the Year in only his second season after he led the Roadrunners to a 13-11 overall record and perfect 6-0 mark in league contests.
+Trittenwein led UTSA to its first three championships in school history — the 2001 Southland Regular Season, and 2002 and 2010 Southland Tournament — and a spot in both the 2002 and 2010 NCAA Championships.
+He was named the 2001 Southland Coach of the Year in only his second season after leading the Roadrunners to a 13-11 overall record and perfect 6-0 mark in league contests.
 In 2002, Trittenwein’s club upset top-seed UT Arlington in the conference tournament to advance to the national tournament for the first time in school history.

 In his first three seasons (2000-02), Trittenwein led the Roadrunners to a 14-2 mark in Southland play, which was the second-best mark in the circuit during that span.

-Under his tutelage, Frederik Darmont earned 2000 Southland Newcomer of the Year honors and three Roadrunners — Jonas Hoglund (2003), Andre Moreira (2006) and Rodrigo Morgado (2007) — have been named the conference’s Freshman of the Year.
-Trittenwein has used his knowledge abroad to recruit 17 student-athletes who have earned first-team all-league honors and 15 others that have been named to the circuit’s second team.
+Under his tutelage, Frederik Darmont earned 2000 Southland Newcomer of the Year honors and three Roadrunners — Jonas Hoglund (2003), Andre Moreira (2006) and Rodrigo Morgado (2007) — were named the conference’s Freshman of the Year.
+Trittenwein has used his knowledge abroad to recruit 17 student-athletes who have earned First Team all-league honors and 15 others that have been named to the circuit’s Second Team.

-In Fall 2004, Trittenwein helped oversee a major renovation project that transformed the UTSA Tennis Center into one of the top facilities in the Southwest.
-The complex underwent a face lift that included upgraded stands, covered seating for spectators, court resurfacing, new fencing, new wind screens, locker rooms and coaches office improvements.
+In the Fall of 2004, Trittenwein helped oversee a major renovation project that transformed the UTSA Tennis Center into one of the top facilities in the Southwest.
+The complex underwent a face lift that included upgraded stands, covered seating for spectators, court resurfacing, new fencing, new wind screens, locker rooms and coaches’ office improvements.

 The 2005 campaign saw the Roadrunners post 16 victories — their most since joining the Southland in 1992 — and UTSA posted a 4-2 record in league matches.
 Hetori Chaves (singles), Ricardo Almeida (doubles) and Dennis Andrade (doubles) earned first-team all-conference honors following the successful season.